|Address||15 MacCurtain Street, Cork.|

 The Everyman specialises in drama and receives regular visits from companies such as Druid, Blue Raincoat, The Abbey, Second Age and London Classic Theatre.

-The Everyman will host a free tour at 2 pm on Cork Heritage Open Day.
-Numbers strictly limited.
-To make a booking please phone 021-4501673.
+The Everyman hosted a free tour at 3 pm on Cork Heritage Open Day.